Advantages And Disadvantages Of Using WordPress

 4- Friendly for SEO:

-This has some features to facilitate SEO like for example custom tags Meta Tags for all pages, setting up friendly URLs, redirects that happen automatically with the change of some URL, besides plugins that facilitate the management of redirects.
+This has some features to facilitate SEO, for example, custom tags Meta Tags for all pages, setting up friendly URLs, redirects that happen automatically with the change of some URL, besides plugins that facilitate the management of redirects.

 But like any other product, it has some disadvantages like: